huggingface/blog/bert-cpu-scaling-part-1.md

 <br>
 <figure class="image">
   <img class="centered" alt="Non-Uniform Memory Access and Uniform Memory Access architectures" src="assets/21_bert_cpu_scaling_part_1/imgs/UMA_NUMA.png" />
   <figcaption>Figure 5.
-Difference illustration of UMA and NUMA architectures <a href="https://software.intel.com/content/www/us/en/develop/articles/optimizing-applications-for-numa.html">(source (13))</a></figcaption>
+Difference illustration of UMA and NUMA architectures <a href="https://software.intel.com/content/www/us/en/develop/articles/optimizing-applications-for-numa.html">(source (15))</a></figcaption>
 </figure>
 <br>

 In order to fully utilize the potential of such a beefy machine, we need to ensure our model instances are correctly dispatched across all the **physical** cores on all sockets along with enforcing memory allocation to be "NUMA-aware".

-On Linux, NUMA's process configuration can be tuned through `numactl` which provides an interface to bind a process to a set of CPU cores (referred as **Thread Affinity**).
+On Linux, NUMA's process configuration can be tuned through [`numactl`](https://linux.die.net/man/8/numactl) which provides an interface to bind a process to a set of CPU cores (referred as **Thread Affinity**).
 Also, it allows tuning the memory allocation policy, making sure the memory allocated for the process is as close as possible to the cores' memory pool (referred as **Explicit Memory Allocation Directives**).